Not Your Average Internship

 But overall, the most formative aspect of NCFA has been the staff.
 I consistently felt encouraged and valuable.
 I realized that enjoying the day-to-day work is important but company culture is essential to the success, wellbeing, and retention of an organization.
 NCFAs operates smoothly and productively because of their shared set of values and goals coupled with positive attitudes among the staff.
 I loved how NCFA functions as a team -- collaborating with, supporting, and respecting one another.

 On some level, I anticipated growing professionally this summer.
 But my experience with NCFA surpassed my expectations in terms of personal development.
 I was inspired by working for and with individuals who are in passionate pursuit of ensuring permanent, stable families for all children everywhere.
-I am incredibly grateful for the opportunity to intern for NCFA and I encourage anyone who cares deeply about adoption - whether that be adoptive parents, birth mothers, or adopted individuals - to apply for an internship.
+I am incredibly grateful for the opportunity to intern for NCFA and I encourage anyone who cares deeply about adoption - whether that be adoptive parents, birth mothers, or adoptees - to apply for an internship.
 My time with NCFA was invaluable - I cannot imagine spending this summer any other way.